Linear computation of XPM and BER in Long-Haul Optical Systems: Introduction

 \section{Introduction}

-The evolution of optical communication systems toward high-bandwidth Wavelength and Space Division Multiplexing (WDM/SDM) is fundamentally constrained by nonlinear impairments \cite{papapavlou2022toward,di2024opportunities}.
-Among these, Cross-Phase Modulation (XPM) critically compromises signal integrity \cite{secondini2014,zheng2019xpm}.
-Through the Kerr effect, intensity fluctuations (IFs) within a pump channel---modified by Chromatic Dispersion (CD)---induce phase fluctuations in co-propagating channels \cite{lowery2022xpm}.
-These phase distortions are subsequently converted into intensity noise by CD during propagation, further degrading system performance \cite{cartaxo1999cross}.
-Consequently, a precise analytical understanding of these nonlinear interactions is essential for system design.
+Optical communication systems have evolved significantly over the years to support high-bandwidth transmission, leading to the adoption of Wavelength Division Multiplexing (WDM) and Space Division Multiplexing (SDM) systems \cite{papapavlou2022toward,di2024opportunities}.
+However, the transmission of multiple wavelength channels through the same optical medium introduces cross-phase modulation (XPM), which significantly affects signal integrity \cite{secondini2014,zheng2019xpm}.
+Variations in intensity within one wavelength channel modified by chromatic dispersion (CD) cause phase fluctuations in co-propagating wavelength channels through the Kerr effect \cite{lowery2022xpm}.
+These phase fluctuations further degrade the signal as they are converted into intensity fluctuations (IFs) due to CD during propagation \cite{cartaxo1999cross}.
+Consequently, understanding and managing these nonlinear effects in multi-wavelength channel systems is crucial.